 The Business Model Canvas tool — is what this story is all about.
 In the past year, it has become a good tradition at TechMagic to arrange Tech Talks.
 During these talks, we discuss IT industry news, analyze interesting projects, and share our experience.
 Everyone can improve their technical and software skills or come up with brand new ideas for our R&D projects.
 We call these events "MagicTalks".

 The last MagicTalk was devoted to Business Model Canvas.
-Maksym Lysak, the Co-Founder and CEO of Lviv IT business incubator and Lviv Startup School, was the speaker of the event and provided us with valuable theoretical and practical information on this topic.
+Maksym Lysak, the Co-Founder, and CEO of Lviv IT business incubator and Lviv Startup School, was the speaker of the event and provided us with valuable theoretical and practical information on this topic.

 Having great technical and software skills is as important for developers as understanding their customers’ needs.
 To help the team understand how a client feels about launching the product TechMagic has organized a series of seminars.
-We believe that it will allow us to improve our overall productivity and make our products more appealing for the end-users.
+We believe that it will allow us to improve our overall productivity and make our products more appealing to the end-users.